 During the 1950s, the demand for education beyond high school created tremendous support for a new community college to serve Bay, Midland and Saginaw counties.
 In September 1961, Delta College opened its doors to approximately 1,800 students who hoped for a brighter future.

 Today, Delta College enrolls nearly 16,500 students annually.
 These individuals range from high school students taking Delta dual-enrollment classes to older adults returning to college to enhance their skills or for a fresh start.

-The main campus has been expanded and renovated (with more than $68 million in changes since 1999), and Delta College has established three off-campus centers – the Planetarium & Learning Center in Bay City (with show and special program attendance exceeding 300,000 people during its first ten years of operation), the Midland Center, and the Ricker Center in Saginaw – to better serve each community.
+The main campus has been expanded and renovated (with more than $68 million in changes since 1999), and Delta College has established three off-campus centers – the Planetarium & Learning Center in Bay City, the Midland Center, and the Ricker Center in Saginaw – to better serve each community.

 Delta College Quality Public Broadcasting

 WDCQ-TV Channel 19 and WUCX-FM 90.1, serve more than 1.2 million potential viewers and listeners on a daily basis.
 Quality Public Broadcasting has won numerous state and national award over the past years for its local documentaries Sawdust and Shanty Boys, Vanishing Voices and the Saginaw Bay Symphony Orchestra’s 70th Anniversary Concert.